 Trapping these signals is quite easy, and the trap command has the following syntax −

 Here command can be any valid Unix command, or even a user-defined function, and signal can be a list of any number of signals you want to trap.

-There are three common uses for trap in shell scripts −
+There are two common uses for trap in shell scripts −

 Clean up temporary files

 As an example of the trap command, the following shows how you can remove some files and then exit if someone tries to abort the program from the terminal −

 $ trap "rm -f $WORKDIR/work1$$ $WORKDIR/dataout$$; exit" 2